-Workday HCM is designed to centralise all of your HR functionality in one system by pulling information from other specialist HR software and vendors.
-By combining different specialised HR software it is recognised as a more flexible and effective way (compared to an all-in-one HR software) to meet the different HR challenges businesses face.
+Workday HCM centralises all of your HR functionality in one system by pulling information from other specialist HR softwares and vendors.
+By combining different specialised HR software, it is recognised as a more flexible and effective way to meet the different HR challenges businesses face.

 Workday users usually choose one of the following two options when integrating with Asia payroll:

-- Buy a Local Payroll Systems and Building Workday Integrations In-House
+- Buy a Local Payroll System and Build Workday Integrations In-House

-Workday implementation consultants regularly recommend using a payroll services company due to the specialist technical knowledge needed to build a payroll integration in-house.
-In addition to the usual benefits of outsourcing payroll, businesses will also be able to leverage their existing experience building Workday integrations and cover multiple countries with one payroll system.
+Workday implementation consultants regularly recommend using a payroll services company or a Workday integration services provider due to the specialist technical knowledge needed to build a payroll integration in-house.
+Mistakes in payroll for multinational companies can be challenging and costly.
+In addition to the usual benefits of outsourcing payroll, businesses will also be able to leverage their existing experience building Workday integrations and covering multiple countries with one payroll system.

 How Do Payroll Providers Integrate with Workday?

-Workday markets their payroll integration as Cloud Connect for Third Party Payroll (TPP) and encourages users to develop a payroll integration that matches their Workday environment using Workday tools to ensure a simpler integration build.
+Workday markets their payroll integration as Cloud Connect for TPP (Third Party Payroll) and encourages clients to develop a payroll integration that matches their Workday environment using Workday tools with the goal of ensuring a simpler integration.
 Clients using Workday will typically use one of the following options for integrating Workday with their Asia payroll:

 1. Point to Point Integration

-Point to Point integration is a fully automated integration where information flows from Workday into the payroll company’s payroll system via a ‘Payroll Effective Change Interface’ file (PECI file).
-This means whenever a Workday user makes a change in Workday that will impact a payroll calculation (e.g. a salary increment, termination), this information will be sent from Workday in the PECI file to the payroll company’s payroll system when they calculate payroll.
+Point-to-point integration is a fully automated integration where information flows from Workday into the payroll company’s system via a ‘Payroll Effective Change Interface’ file (PECI file).
+This means whenever a Workday user makes a change in Workday that will impact a payroll calculation (e.g., a salary increment, termination), this information will be sent from Workday in the PECI file to the payroll company’s payroll system when they calculate payroll.

-- Efficient: Payroll processing is automated and staff no longer need to provide monthly payroll variance information to the payroll services company in a specific format each month
+- Efficiency – Payroll processing is automated, and staff no longer need to provide monthly payroll variance information to the payroll services company in a specific format each month.

-- Accurate: Information comes directly from a single source of truth meaning more accurate payroll without human error, a faster payroll process means that payroll processing is based on close to live data
+- Accuracy – all information comes directly from a single source of truth, meaning more accurate payroll without human error.
+A faster payroll process means that payroll processing is based on close to live data.

 2. Manual Import of PECI File

-If you do not have a large enough headcount to justify building a point to point integration, the alternative is to generate a Workday PECI file to the payroll service provider who then manually imports the data from the PECI spreadsheet into their payroll system.
+If you don’t have a large enough headcount to justify building a point-to-point integration, the alternative is to generate a Workday PECI file to the payroll service provider who then manually imports the data from the PECI spreadsheet into their payroll system.

-- Cost-Effective: This option is cheaper than developing a point to point integration in the short term.
-However, payroll services companies usually charge an extra service fee each month for the work involved with manual manipulation and import of information, making it more expensive in the long-term.
-This method will also not create the same efficiencies and accuracy benefits of the point to point integration.
+- Cheaper than developing a point-to-point integration in the short term.
+However, the payroll services company is likely to charge you an extra service fee each month for the manual work involved with manually manipulating and importing the information.
+In summary, the manual file may be more expensive longer term and will not create the same efficiencies and accuracy benefits of the point-to-point integration above.

-Choosing the Right Payroll Service Provider in Asia
+Choosing the Right Payroll & Workday Integration Services Provider in Asia

 When selecting a payroll processing provider in Asia, it’s important to do your homework and ensure your payroll processing provider is future-proof.
 Outside of your usual due diligence questions, payroll specific questions you should ask include:

-- Workday Integration – Can the payroll provider integrate with Workday?
-How long does it take them to complete an integration?
+- Workday Integration Services – Can the payroll provider integrate with Workday?
+How long does it take them to complete a Workday integration?

 - Regional Footprint – What is the payroll outsourcing provider’s regional footprint?
-Are they able to support you in most of the countries in which you have employees?
+Are they able to support you in Asia with proven successes?